-To discuss the draft evaluation implementation plan prepared by the evaluation team, the team holds the first study meeting with MOFA and JICA.
+To discuss the draft evaluation implementation plan prepared by the evaluation team, the first study meeting is held by MOFA, JICA and the evaluation team.
 In the study meeting, the team presents the draft evaluation implementation plan to ask for feedback, consults with the division in charge of the policy to understand requests and points to be considered concerning the evaluation and recommendations, and make improvements to the draft plan as necessary.
 Through the study meeting, the evaluation team and MOFA ensure that they share an understanding of the evaluation targets, framework (especially verification items and verification details), rating criteria, etc., before finalizing the evaluation implementation plan.

 As potential sources of information, verification items, and key verification details may need to be revised in the course of evaluation surveys, necessary changes can be made during the surveys.
-The evaluation team, however, needs to consult with the ODA Evaluation Division in advance when making changes to the evaluation implementation plan prepared after the first study meeting.
+The evaluation team, however, needs to consult with the ODA Evaluation Division in advance when making changes to the evaluation implementation plan once it is determined after the first study meeting.